 At least 6 lap lanes are open during all normal operating hours.
 Lap swimmers are expected to circle swim when there are more than 2 swimmers per lane.
 Circle swimming is defined as swimming in a lane in a standard counter-clockwise direction, up the right side and back down the left.
 For the safety and comfort of the lap swimmers, the lap lanes are for lap swimming only.

-Swanson Pool sells swim diapers at the Admission counter.
+Swanson Pool sells swim diapers at Guest Services.

 The lifeguard staff is trained under StarGuard Elite, an aquatic risk prevention agency that is internationally recognized for its elite training, certification, and consulting programs serving lifeguards, management, attraction attendants, and more.
 The lifeguard staff must complete and pass a 20-hour training program which includes lifeguard rescue skills, CPR/AED/First Aid training, oxygen administration training, and emergency procedures.
 The lifeguards must also attend weekly in-service training sessions and participate in surprise simulations.
 Throughout the year, auditors from Ellis & Associates conduct 3 unannounced visits to audit staff performance.

 The District’s lifeguard training provider, Jeff Ellis & Associates (E&A), requires that staff practice Vigilance Awareness Training (VAT) as an educational tool for lifeguards.
 E&A has long been an innovator in the aquatic community.
 VAT seeks to educate, train, and prepare lifeguards for a submersion event.
 Through exhaustive research, the VAT training uses a mannequin to simulate a submerged victim.
 E&A found that with this training technique, the average detection time was 30 seconds; some detection occurred in as little as 10 seconds.
 This program is unique in that it involves actually showing lifeguards what a submerged guest in distress looks like.
 If you see a mannequin in or around the facility, do not remove it.